 AI search has finished being a debate.
 It is a measurable consumer channel that is influencing what people buy, who they trust to recommend it, and where the money lands.
+This is our running collection of AI search statistics, covering Google AI Overviews, ChatGPT and other generative AI search tools.
 The numbers below are not from the agency-pitch-deck side of the conversation.
-They are from named research firms, public earnings, official platform data and reputable third-party studies, all published in 2025 or early 2026.
+They come from named research firms, public earnings, official platform data and reputable third-party studies, all published in 2025 or 2026.

 How has AI search changed consumer buying behaviour in 2026?